jake-chipps/SSI24/_docs/exhibitors_sponsors.md

 permalink: /docs/exhibitors_sponsors/
 ---

-Here are our awesome exhibitors and sponsors.
-Go by the exhibitor booths and talk to them about how they can support you and your students.
+Thank you to the exhibitors and sponsors for joining us and support STEM!
+Make sure you visit the exhibitor tables to learn about their amazing resources, research, or services enhancing STEM education and integration.

+I’ll alert you as we get other exhibitor info.

 ***